elB4RTO/LogDoctor/README.md

 LogDoctor is under constant development.

-If you have suggestions about how to improve it, please open an [issue](https://github.com/elB4RTO/LogDoctor/issues).
+If you have suggestions about how to improve it or you spot a bug, please open an [issue](https://github.com/elB4RTO/LogDoctor/issues).

 If you want to contribute to the code, please read the [Contribution Guidelines](https://github.com/elB4RTO/LogDoctor/blob/main/CONTRIBUTING.md).